ruricolist/serapeum/README.md

 without package conflicts.

+In general, Serapeum tries to provide complete, correct implementations of utilities for which a complete, correct implementation is non-trivial.

 There may already be too many utility libraries for Common Lisp.
 Releasing another has become something to apologize for, not celebrate.
 But I would rather make my apologies than have to maintain